piwonskp/takathon/docs/source/usage/result_validation.rst

 Between
 =======
-If your function returns inacurrate results you can use `between` to validate if result is in desired range.
+If your function returns inaccurate results you can use `between` to validate if result is in desired range.

 .. literalinclude:: ../../../examples/result_validation/inaccurate_result.py